 Can you introduce yourself?
-Job title, education, languages, hobbies, your family etc.
+Job title, educational background, languages, hobbies, your family etc.

 Are you from Xi’an?
-If not, what motivated you to come here?
+If not, why did you come here?

 What do you do every day?
-What is your regular schedule?
+What is normal schedule like?
 What is not “normal” work for you?

 What are your most impressive accomplishments?
 What accomplishments might not impress an average person, but you are particularly proud of?

 What are the biggest challenges you face in general and as a woman?
-What do you think these challenges exist?
+Why do you think these challenges exist?

 What are your goals for this year?
 5 years?

-What did motivate you to choose the career that you have today?
+What motivated you to choose the career that you have today?

-What are the most important character traits you think someone who wants to pursue such a career should possess?
+What are the most important character traits you think someone who want to pursue such career should possess?

-What advice do you have for other women, Chinese or foreign, who are looking to further their careers?
+What advice do you have for other women, Chinese or foreign, who are looking to farther their careers?